-The VN itself has a line that goes like this: では一つ、皆様私の歌劇を御観覧あれ。その筋書きはありきたりだが, 役者が良い。至高と信ずる。In one of my old translations you can find somewhere here on the blog, I TL’d this as “Dear ladies and gentlemen, if you would be so kind as to behold my finest opera, now in the making.
+The VN itself has a line that goes like this: では一つ、皆様私の歌劇を御観覧あれ。その筋書きはありきたりだが, 役者が良い。至高と信ずる。In one of my old translations, I TL’d this as “Dear ladies and gentlemen, if you would be so kind as to behold my finest opera, now in the making.
 Its script is the height of cliche, I am forced to admit, and yet… its actors are of the finest fold; beyond exquisite.
 As such, I do believe it will be a dance for the ages.”
 And that couldn’t be truer in the case of Dies, a story that doesn’t necessarily build upon its crazy, unpredictable twists, but rather creates a fascinating universe and populates it with well-developed, iconic characters you simply cannot take your eyes off of — the stage is set, the players play their parts, and the reader is spellbound.
 Where the story might or might not go is not *too* difficult to predict, anyway.
 No, the more important part is how much it can all grab you, and Masada’s enchanting writing is very much responsible for that.
 The entire game starts out with a lengthy but nonetheless powerful monologue by Mercurius, and every word of it is basically magic.
 It makes you think, it makes you want to find out more, it pulls you right in.
 The prologue plays out in a similar fashion: when Reinhard finally makes his first appearance and explains his objectives, it really does feel like there’s sorcery in every word he utters — what I’m trying to say is that *this* is how you set the mood and establish your charismatic antagonists.
 Antagonists that will ironically be the real stars of the show, but we’ll talk about that later.

 The VN has four routes corresponding to the four main heroines, so let’s talk about them for a bit.